kex3/solving-programming-problems/README.md

 # closing words
 I believe this is the way forward to get rid of the 4 classic problems of computer science.
+We can all agree that there is no `silver bullet`, which is why I've elected to give this new paradigm the nickname `the Golden bullet`, because gold is better than silver, and a bullet is better than no bullet.
 I'll be accepting donations shortly.
+Also available for talking at conferences.